Home

 invasion history of the system.

-predictive models of impact for aquatic invasions,
+Develop predictive models of impact for

-particularly under climate change.
+aquatic invasions, particularly under climate

 We are interested in predicting which invasions will

-fundamentally alter fish and invertebrate communities
+fundamentally alter fish and invertebrate

-predictable.
+are predictable.
 My lab is determining how the

 impact of an invader is dependent on the composition

-of the invaded community and with other environmental
+of the invaded community and with other

-conditions.
-For example, a synthesis of cases
+environmental conditions.
+For example, a

-studies has revealed that introduced species that
+synthesis of cases studies has revealed that

-represent novel (ecologically distinct) life forms to
+(ecologically distinct) life forms to the invaded

-the invaded system pose the greatest threat to native
+system pose the greatest threat to native

 biodiversity (Ricciardi